Mashal22029538/Alopcia_detection/README.md

 # Alopcia_detection
 alopecia detection using machine learning

-you need to upload kaggle.json file before downloading dataset
+you need to upload kaggle.json file